TeamAADGT/CMPUT404-project-socialdistribution/README.md

 Project API
 ============

-* View at https://aadgt-404-master.herokuapp.com/service/docs/ by clicking the "Authorize" button and then entering
+View API documentation at: https://aadgt-404-master.herokuapp.com/service/docs/

+To view non-public endpoints, click on the "Authorize" button on the top-right, and enter the following credentials:

 * username: api
 * password: api

+AJAX
+====

+AJAX was used to implement the Follow, Unfollow, and Send Friend Request buttons on the Author Detail page.

+The endpoints used internally are documented (and notes where specifically they are used) in the API documentation referenced above, in the "internal" section.

 Project Management
 ==================